adamjubert/fthatnoise/README.md

 (Roughly ordered by importance):

 * Fix Facebook link
+* Add Log In Modal on Comment Button
+* Make buttons have toggle look
 * Flag if inappropriate
 * Improve search functionality for actions and events
 * Improve category links for ideas not on home page